Updated: Sep 1

 2. Reduce plastic waste at home and reuse items as much as possible

-- Use biodegradable food storage wraps instead of plastic cling wrap and sandwich bags
+- Use biodegradable food storage wraps, food huggers and silicone storage bags instead of plastic cling wrap and plastic sandwich bags

 - Use glass or stainless steel containers to store food, or take food to go -- this will also help to avoid the contact with BPA chemicals contained in plastic

-- Use Nano towels to cut down on the use of paper towels and chemical cleaners
+- Use Swedish cloths to cut down on the use of paper towels and chemical cleaners

 - Wooden toothbrushes are so en vogue right now